h2oai/h2ogpt/README.md

 pip install -r requirements_optional_langchain.txt python generate.py --base_model=h2oai/h2ogpt-oig-oasst1-512-6.9b  --load_8bit=True --langchain_mode=UserData --user_path=user_path
 ```
 Any other instruct-tuned base models can be used, including non-h2oGPT ones.
-For more ways to ingest on CLI and contro see [LangChain Readme](README_LangChain.md)
+For more ways to ingest on CLI and control see [LangChain Readme](README_LangChain.md)

 #### CPU